Jan3385/VoxaEngine/docs/Engine.md

 # Engine

 The engine is the main class handling all relevant data and programs runtime.
-Your programs runtime should be only handled via the `IGame` struct implementation passed on during the `GameEngine::Run` method which should be only called once at the start of the program.
+Your programs runtime should be only handled via the `Config::IGame` struct implementation passed on during the `GameEngine::Run` method which should be only called once at the start of the program.

-The engine is configured by the `EngineConfig` struct, which is also passed during the `GameEngine::Run` call
+The engine is configured by the `Config::EngineConfig` struct, which is also passed during the `GameEngine::Run` call

 Minimal example for the engine startup inside `main`